rcl-ssl/docs/installations/iis.md

 # How To Bind An SSL Certificate In Microsoft IIS

-Once the SSL Certificate has been imported it is important to now bind the SSL Certificate to your website so that the website functions correctly.
+Once the SSL Certificate has been imported, it is important to now bind the SSL Certificate to your website so that the website functions correctly.
 Your SSL Certificate will not function until the following steps are completed.

 Step 1 : Click “Start”, “Administrative Tools” and then choose Internet Information Services (IIS) Manager.